Haldane to present play about seeing the world in unexpected ways

 “The videos are projected onto custom-built walls enclosing the set from the back and sides, requiring many projectors and software,” he says.
 “For the coup de grace, the walls — thanks to Damian — are embedded with a perfect grid of more than 5,000 hand-soldered LEDs.”

 Tickets for Curious Incident at the door are $12 for adults and $5 for students; seniors get in free.
 It may not be suitable for children younger than fifth grade because of a disturbing image early in the play of a dog with a pitchfork stuck in its body.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.